 Dear _____

 We sincerely thank you for all the time and effort to apply for [Insert position title] at [clinic name].
 We enjoyed learning more about you and your experience for this role.
-At this we would like to inform you that we have selected another candidate for this position and wish you success in your future opportunities.
+At this time, we would like to inform you that we have selected another candidate for this position and wish you success in your future opportunities.

 Thank you for your time to meet with me and your interest in this position.